digiboid/syncread/README.md

 # Features

 ## Known Issues
-- When switching pages quickly, syncread may temporarily report being on the first page
-- Flickering on windows terminal
+- Flickering on Windows terminal

 ## Building from Source